jerrymarino/iCompleteMe/README.md

     ./install.py

 That's it.
 You're done.
-Refer to the _User Guide_ section on how to use ICM.
+Refer to the _User Guide_ section on how to use iCM.
-Don't forget that if you want the C-family semantic completion engine to work, you will need to provide the compilation flags for your project to ICM.
+Don't forget that if you want the C-family semantic completion engine to work, you will need to provide the compilation flags for your project to iCM.
 It's all in the User Guide.

-ICM comes with sane defaults for its options, but you still may want to take a look at what's available for configuration.
+iCM comes with sane defaults for its options, but you still may want to take a look at what's available for configuration.
 There are a few interesting options that are conservatively turned off by default that you may want to turn on.